ddotcodes/100-days-of-code/log.md

 ### Day 34 :December 9, 2019

 **Today's Progress**: Today was little hard day but i learned more about python and javascript

+### Day 35 :December 10, 2019

+**Today's Progress**: Today i only focused on web development and i learned about CSS layout and CSS transitions and animations and also learning JavaScript Objects, prototypes, and inheritance.